graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2026-01/2026-01-07-conditional-memory-ltx2-batch-size-schedulers.md

 -	*LTX-2: Efficient Joint Audio-Visual Foundation Model.* HaCohen et al. propose a joint text-conditioned audio-visual generation framework built using modality-specific VAEs, a refined text-conditioning module, and an asymmetric dual-stream diffusion transformer.

--	*How to Set the Batch Size for Large-Scale Pre-training?* Zhou et al. discuss how to identify the optimal batch size for large-scale pretraining, and find that dyamically increasing the batch size can improve performance.
+-	*How to Set the Batch Size for Large-Scale Pre-training?* Zhou et al. discuss how to identify the optimal batch size for large-scale pretraining, and find that dyamically increasing the batch size through time can improve performance.

 *We hope you enjoy this month’s papers as much as we did!
 If you have thoughts or questions, please reach out to us at [@GCResearchTeam](https://x.com/GCResearchTeam).*